p3titpoe/adminventures/nextcloud/nextcloud_self_ssl.md

 ## Self signed certs

-A guide to register your machine as CA and emit certs.
+How to register your machine as CA and emit certs.

 > [!NOTE]
 While based on Nextcloud install in local or dev networks, it can be used for any application needing SSL.